 Logos Logos is an appeal to logical reasoning.
 A recruiter would utilize logos by presenting evidence and facts that appeal more to a candidate’s logical mind versus the emotional one.
 For example, if a recruiter rants and raves about how wonderful a client’s culture is, give the candidate undeniable proof.

 However, decision-making is emotional; not logical.
 So while developing logos certainly has its place in recruiting, forming an emotional connection to prospects is the breadwinner.
-Logos just provides a nice little cherry on top.
+Logos just provides a sweet little cherry on top.

 The key to becoming a super-recruiter is building trust, forming an emotional connection, and packaging it all together with indisputable evidence to support your claims.
 So really what I'm trying to say is: ethos, pathos, and logos should govern all dialogues between candidate and recruiters.